umayrh/sketchy-polytopes/haskell/NOTES.md

     * Laws:
         * Identity: `fmap id = id`
         * Composition: `fmap (f . g) = fmap f . fmap g`
+    * Curio:
+        * List is functor but not Set since Set is only defined over equatable types, and hence restricts functions defined on it

 * Applicative functor: `:i Applicative`
     * Definitions: